baudaux/exa-doc/source/dev.rst

 exapkg
 ^^^^^^
+.. note:: Not applicable for app compiled on your host machine using emcc.
+Use epm in that case.
+See below

 Once connected, you have to change the current working directory to the app directory (/media/localhost/<app name> or /home/<app path>) and to start the command 'exapkg'::